MLB Baseball Stadiums List A-Z

 It is difficult to say which MLB stadium is the nicest, due to the fact that many fans have their own opinions and biases.
 Throughout various polls, fans seem to favor PNC Park in Pittsburgh, Pennsylvania.
 This is not only due to the amazing view of the city from the stands, but also because of the timeless design and the incredible viewpoints from any seat in the stadium.
 This park offers family fun with breathtaking sights all in one night.

 What is the biggest stadium in MLB?

-The largest Major League Baseball stadium is Dodger Stadium located in Los Angeles, California where the Los Angeles Dodgers reside and compete.
-This stadium was built in 1962, cost $190 million to build, and has a maximum capacity of 56,000 people by seating.
+The largest Major League Baseball stadium is Dodger Stadium located in Los Angeles, California, home of the Los Angeles Dodgers.
+This stadium was built in 1962, cost $190 million to build, and has a maximum capacity of 56,000.
 This stadium is also the third oldest stadium in MLB history.
 The stadium does not have a roof over it, the field is grass, and it is classified as a modern stadium.

 What baseball stadiums have roofs?

-There are currently six MLB stadiums that are covered by a roof as of 2020.
-These stadiums include: Chase Field (Arizona Diamondbacks), Marlins Park (Miami Marlins), Miller Park (Milwaukee Brewers), Minute Maid Park (Houston Astros), Rogers Centre (Toronto Blue Jays), and T-mobile Park (Seattle Mariners).
-Weather is very unpredictable and could ruin the experience for out-of-fans by forcing a postponement of the game.
-Roofs guarantee that the game will continue with or without mother nature's approval.
+There are currently eight MLB stadiums that are covered by a roof as of 2023.
+Chase Field (Arizona Diamondbacks), LoanDepot Park (Miami Marlins), American Family Field (Milwaukee Brewers), Minute Maid Park (Houston Astros), Rogers Centre (Toronto Blue Jays), and T-Mobile Park (Seattle Mariners) are all stadiums with retractable roofs.
+Additionally, Tropicana Field (Tampa Bay Rays) has a fixed roof.